lukalomidze/vacation-frontend/README.md

 Password for every existing employee/administrator is `password`

-For the sake of consistent starting point during testing only an in-memory database is used
+For the sake of consistent starting point during testing, only an in-memory database is used

 If testing locally, include `VITE_BACKEND_URL` in a `.env` file located at root directory